Before you begin an Application:

 Do you allow cosigners?

-- Cosigners, or guarantors, are sometimes permitted; it depends on the particular property and the owner’s minimum requirement.
+Cosigners, or guarantors, are sometimes permitted; it depends on the particular property and the owner’s minimum requirements.

 What are cosigner requirements?

-- Cosigner must complete an application and submit the application fee
+- Cosigners must complete an application and submit the application fee

 - Must currently own property in California